 As a vermicidal, albendazole causes degenerative alterations in the tegument and intestinal cells of the worm, by binding to the colchicine-sensitive site of tubulin, thus inhibiting its polymerization or assembly into microtubules.
 The loss of the cytoplasmic microtubules leads to impaired uptake of glucose by the larval and adult stages of the susceptible parasites, and depletes their glycogen stores.
 Degenerative changes in the endoplasmic reticulum, the mitochondria of the germinal layer, and the subsequent release of lysosomes result in decreased production of adenosine triphosphate (ATP), which is the energy required for the survival of the helminth.
 Due to diminished energy production, the parasite is immobilized and eventually dies.

 Albendazole also has been shown to inhibit the enzyme fumarate reductase, which is helminth-specific.
 This action may be considered secondary to the effect on the microtubules due to the decreased absorption of glucose.
 This action occurs in the presence of reduced amounts of nicotinamide-adenine dinucleotide in reduced form (NADH), which is a coenzyme involved in many cellular oxidation-reduction reactions.

-Absorption: Poorly absorbed in gastrointestinal tract due to its low aqueous solubility, bioavailability <5%
+- Absorption: Poorly absorbed in gastrointestinal tract due to its low aqueous solubility, bioavailability <5%

-Protein Binding: Approximately 70%
+- Protein Binding: Approximately 70%

-Excretion: Bile (humans); Urine (ruminants*)
+- Route of elimination: Bile (humans); Urine (ruminants)